 - Would be eligible for the cap-gap extension.

 - May apply for the STEM extension if otherwise eligible.

 - Would be subject to the unemployment provisions.

 - Would be unable to receive an extension of his or her program.

-If a student applies for and receives 12 months of Post-Completion Optional Practical Training and does not complete his/her thesis or dissertation, the student must prepare to either change status, begin a new program of study, or depart the country prior to the end of his/her grace period.
+If a student applies for and receives 12 months of Post-Completion Optional Practical Training and does not complete their thesis or dissertation, the student must prepare to either change status, begin a new program of study, or depart the country prior to the end of their grace period.